influxdata/influxdb/docs/README.md

 # InfluxDB IOx Documentation

+Please see the main [README](../README.md) for user facing documentation.

 This directory contains internal design documentation of potential interest for those who wish to understand how the code works.
-It is not intended to be general user facing documentation

 ## IOx Tech Talks